Current Fluctuations in One-Dimensional Diffusion-Reaction Systems via Tensor Networks: One-Dimensional Semiconducting Material

-where $k_+$ and $k_-$ are respectively the hole-electron pair generation and recombination rate constants.
-The thermal agitation inside the system generates incessant erratic movements for holes and electrons, in turn causing local fluctuations in hole diffusion, electron diffusion, and reaction.
+The thermal agitation inside the system generates incessant erratic movements of holes and electrons, in turn causing local fluctuations in hole diffusion, electron diffusion, and reactions.
+Above the nanoscale, the diffusion and reaction can be described in terms of stochastic processes~\cite{Nicolis_1977, Andrieux_JStatMech_2009, Gaspard_JChemPhys_2004}.
+The balance equations for holes and electrons, with respective densities $p(x,t)$ and $n(x,t)$, can be expressed as